tangledbytes/kindli/README.md

       --cpu int         specify number of cpu assigned to VM (default 4) --disk string     specify disk space assigned to the VM (default "100GiB") -h, --help            help for start
-      --mem string      specify memory to be assigned to VM (default "8GiB") --mount strings   specify mounts in form of <PATH>:rw to make the mount available for read/write or in form of <PATH>:ro ti make the mount available only for reading
+      --mem string      specify memory to be assigned to VM (default "16GiB") --mount strings   specify mounts in form of <PATH>:rw to make the mount available for read/write or in form of <PATH>:ro to make the mount available only for reading

+Global Flags:
+      --cluster-name string   Name of the cluster (default "kindli") --vm-name string        Name of the VM (default "kindli")
 ```

 ### VM Stop

-`kindli vm stop` will stop the running VM.
+`kindli vm stop` will stop the given (or default) VM.
 It should be noted that the VM should be in running state or else the command will throw error.

 ```
-$ kindli vm stop -h
 Stop running Kindli VM

 Usage: